Thayne Peak | Millcreek Canyon

 Mon

-A chance of snow before 5pm, then a chance of rain and snow.
-Partly sunny, with a high near 39.
+A chance of snow showers before 5pm.
+Partly sunny, with a high near 29.
 Chance of precipitation is 40%.
+New snow accumulation of less than half an inch possible.

 Tue